On Z-compactifiability of manifolds: Proof of Theorem

 \begin{definition} A space $X$ is said to be a \emph{homology $n$-manifold with (possibly empty) boundary} provided $X$ can be written as the disjoint union of subsets $A$, $B$ such that \begin{enumerate}[(a)] \item for all $a \in A$, $H_*(X, X - \{a\};\mathbb{Z}) \cong H_*(\mathbb{R}^n,\mathbb{R}^n - \{0\};\mathbb{Z}),$ and \item for all $b \in B$, $H_*(X,X-\{b\};\mathbb{Z}) \cong 0,$ \end{enumerate} where $H_*(\cdot, \cdot;\mathbb{Z})$ denotes the singular relative homology with integral coefficients. \end{definition}

-\begin{example} Consider the manifold $W^3 \times [0,1)$ constructed in \cite{Gu22}, where $W^3$ is an exotic contractible open 3-manifold similar to the Whitehead manifold.
-If Theorem \ref{Thm: FQ theorem} were to extend to homology manifolds with nonempty boundary, the one-point compactification of $W^3 \times [0,1) \sqcup \{\infty\}$, denoted by $X$, would form a compact manifold with boundary.
-In other words, $W^3 \times [0,1)$ were completable.
+\begin{example} Consider the manifold $W^n \times [0,1)$ constructed in \cite{Gu22}, where $W^n$ is an exotic contractible open $n$-manifold $(n\geq 3)$.
+If Theorem \ref{Thm: FQ theorem} were to extend to homology manifolds with nonempty boundary, the one-point compactification of $W^n \times [0,1) \sqcup \{\infty\}$, denoted by $X$, would form a compact manifold with boundary.
+In other words, $W^n \times [0,1)$ were completable.
 This can be shown by checking that Conditions (\ref{Condition: M is homology manifold})-(\ref{Condition: local fundamental group}) in Theorem \ref{Thm: FQ theorem} are satisfied.
 Note that $K = \emptyset$ in this case.
-Since $W^3 \times [0,1)$ is a contractible manifold with noncompact boundary, the one-point compactification $X$ is a homology manifold with boundary.
-Furthermore, the contractibility of $W^3 \times [0,1)$ implies that the point $\infty \in X$ has locally 1-connected complement.
+Since $W^n \times [0,1)$ is a contractible manifold with noncompact boundary, the one-point compactification $X$ is a homology manifold with boundary.
+Furthermore, the contractibility of $W^n$ implies that the point $\infty \in X$ is 1-LCC embedded.
 Clearly, $\infty \times \mathbb{R}$ is a manifold.
-Finally, by \cite{Gu22} $W^3 \times [0,1)$ admits a $\mathcal{Z}$-compactification, hence, $X$ is an ANR.
+Finally, by \cite{Gu22} $W^n \times [0,1)$ admits a $\mathcal{Z}$-compactification, hence, $X$ is an ANR.
 If Theorem \ref{Thm: FQ theorem} were applicable, the additional point $\infty$ would have a normal bundle, so $X$ would be a compact manifold with boundary.
-Nevertheless, the main theorem in \cite{Gu22} asserts that $W^3 \times [0,1)$ is not pseudo-collarable, therefore, $W^3 \times [0,1)$ is not completable. \end{example}
+Nevertheless, the main theorem in \cite{Gu22} asserts that $W^n \times [0,1)$ is not pseudo-collarable, therefore, $W^n \times [0,1)$ is not completable. \end{example}

-\begin{example} Davis manifolds $M$ can be realized as infinite boundary connected sum of copies of compact contractible $n$-manifold $C^{n}$.
-The one-point compactification of the infinite boundary connected sum $C_{0}^{n}\#_{\partial} (-C_{1}^{n}) \#_{\partial} (C_{2}^{n}) \#_{\partial} \cdots$ yields a $\mathcal{Z}$-compact-ification.
+\begin{example} Davis manifolds $M^n$ can be realized as an infinite boundary connected sum of copies of compact contractible $n$-manifold $C^{n}$ \cite{AS85}.
+The one-point compactification of the infinite boundary connected sum $C_{0}^{n}\#_{\partial} (-C_{1}^{n}) \#_{\partial} (C_{2}^{n}) \#_{\partial} \cdots$ yields a $\mathcal{Z}$-compactification.
 Indeed, the point-set boundary of the compactified space $X$ of $M$ is also a $\mathcal{Z}$-set, which is homeomorphic to the non-ANR homology manifold; cf. \cite[Ex.
 10.3]{Gui16}.
 Hence, $X$ is not a manifold, thus there is no normal bundle at the compactification point. \end{example}